-Even if your debt is within the statute of limitations and the collector has verified that it does indeed own your debt, you still have several ways to negotiate.
-Start off by offering a lump sum payment that you’re able to pay for the debt.
+Even if your debt is within the statute of limitations and the debt collector has verified that it does indeed own your debt, you still have several ways to negotiate.
+Start by offering a lump sum payment of an amount you can afford to pay for the debt.

-Always make your requests in writing so that you can keep records of all your communication with the collection agency.
+Always make your requests in writing so you can keep records of all your communication with the debt collector.
 Don’t be put off if they refuse your request at first.
-Negotiating debt is a several-step process so make sure they give in before you do.
+When you negotiate with debt collectors, it’s a several step process, so make sure they give in before you do.

-Collection agencies stand to make huge margins on the amount you owe, so don’t be afraid to offer less than 25% of what you owe.
+Debt collectors stand to make huge margins on the amount you owe, so don’t be afraid to offer less than 25% of what you owe.
 Why?
-Because the collection agency probably only paid 6 or 7% of your unpaid balance, so even if you offer to pay 25%, they’ll be making at least a 19% profit.
+Because the debt collector probably only paid 6 or 7% of your unpaid balance, so even if you offer to pay 25%, they’ll be making at least a 19% profit.

 Think of it this way.
 Say your outstanding debt is $5,000.
-The collection agency paid about $300 for the privilege of collecting on it.
+The debt collector paid about $300 for the privilege of collecting on it.
 If you offer to pay 25%, or $1,250, they still make out with $950 in profit.

 The older your debt is, the less you can offer, especially if you’re inching closer towards the statute of limitations.
 That’s why it never hurts to start low in the negotiation process — it’s a completely different ballgame than working with the original creditor.

 We already mentioned sending all communication in writing, and we can’t stress this enough.
 Keep detailed records of everything you send and that the debt collector sends back.
 Also, send everything via certified mail so that you can confirm the letter was received.
-Leave no room for the collection agency to claim you didn’t send something to them.
+Leave no room for the debt collector to claim you didn’t send something to them.

-When you do talk to someone, make sure you get their full name and any other identifying information.
-Take comprehensive notes so that you have records of everything that was said or agreed on and you can then send a copy of your notes to the agency through the mail.
+When you do talk to someone, get their full name and any other identifying information.
+Take comprehensive notes so that you have records of everything that was said or agreed on.
+You can then send a copy of your notes to the debt collector via mail.

 When negotiating a payment amount, only offer a lump sum rather than regular payments.
-It’s too easy for a collection agency to tack on fees and interest that will make your amount owed higher than what you agreed upon.
+The debt collector may try to tack on fees and interest that will make your amount owed higher than what you agreed upon.

-If the debt collector does attempt to charge you some sort of fees or interest, check your state usury laws.
+If the debt collector attempts to charge you fees or interest, check your state usury laws.
 These laws put limits on how much interest a creditor may charge.

 During the negotiation process, never look desperate for a debt settlement and be prepared for a lengthy process.
-If they realize you need to settle, they’ll have the upper hand in the negotiation process and very likely refuse to lower your balance amount at all.
+If they realize you need to settle, they’ll have the upper hand in the negotiation process and very likely demand that you pay the full amount.

 This is important because that dictates what shows up on your credit report and affects your credit score.
-Make sure they remove the item completely; otherwise your credit score will take a nosedive, even if it’s listed as “paid as agreed.”
+Make sure they remove the item completely.
+Otherwise, your credit score will take a nosedive, even if it’s listed as “paid as agreed” or “paid in full.”

-Once you do reach an agreement, get all of the details in writing to ensure they don’t try to change anything at the last minute.
-Keep your own detailed list of what you negotiated and make sure the contract reflects everything accurately.
+Once you do reach a settlement agreement, get all of the details in writing to ensure they don’t try to change anything at the last minute.
+Keep a detailed list of what you’ve negotiated and ensure the contract reflects everything accurately.
 If not, it’s time to follow up once more.

 As long as you keep diligent records and handle the debt settlement process patiently, you have good odds of only paying a fraction of your original balance.